 How We Price Land in Citrus County

-We do not price Citrus County land like generic Florida inventory.
+We don't price Citrus County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Citrus County currently averages $8,000–$18,000 per acre, placing it in the medium pricing tier among Florida's 67 counties.

 Access, frontage, and easements